kekyo/maplibre-gl-layers/README.md

 ## Image Scale

-`scale` multiplies the width and height of the image and also affects `offset.offsetMeters.current`.
+`scale` multiplies the width and height of the image and also affects `offsetMeters`.

 First, the `scale` and zoom factor are multiplied by the original image size.
 Based on this result, the anchor position and rotation center are determined.
 Furthermore, the offset distance is also scaled by the `scale`, ensuring the overall relative balance of the sprite is maintained.